Mini Flyweight World Champions & Their Championship Fights (105lbs)

 15 September 2008.
 Roman Gonzalez w rsc 4 Yutaka Niida

-Fight Summary: Giving an awesome display of hitting power, Gonzalez (104½) ripped away the WBA and lineal titles from Niida (104¼) when the referee rescued the latter at 1.59 of the fourth.
+Fight Summary: Giving an awesome display of hitting power, Gonzalez (104½) ripped away the WBA title from Niida (104¼) when the referee rescued the latter at 1.59 of the fourth.
 Prior to that Gonzalez had been utterly dominant when smashing in cracking combinations, and when Niida's right eye became badly swollen in the third and then closed in the fourth it was clear to all but the latter that the fight was over.

 28 February 2009.
 Roman Gonzalez w pts 12 Francisco Rosas